 Eating a diet rich with complex carbohydrates and lean proteins can pack on muscle mass quickly.
 Cut out sugary, fatty foods like cookies or fast food, and replace them with oatmeal, whole grains and lean proteins like chicken breast or salmon.
-Complex carbohydrates give you energy for your weight-training sessions, and proteins help supply your muscles with critical amino acids.
+Complex carbohydrates give you energy for your weight-training sessions, and proteins help supply your muscles with critical amino acids that foster growth.

-Avoid overtraining by working out your legs and other muscle groups once per week.
+Avoid overtraining by working out your legs and other muscle groups no more than twice per week.
 Your muscles are broken down during workouts, and they recover and grow larger when you're away from the gym.
-Rest one week between workouts that utilize the same muscle groups.
+Rest at least 72 hours between workouts that utilize the same muscle groups.
 This allows your body to fully recover between workouts, optimizing your muscle growth.

 Advanced trainees may choose to work each muscle group just once per week.
 But, the weekly session should involve very heavy weights and tax your system completely so you fell like you need a full week of recovery.